-Along with the Annual Report to the OIG, the Executive Order also requires that each agency with programs susceptible to significant improper payments under IPIA submit a report to the OIG and CIGIE on any high-dollar overpayments identified by the agency.
-According to the OMB Guidance, a high-dollar overpayment is any overpayment that exceeds 50 percent of the correct amount of the intended payment under the following circumstances:
+Along with the Annual Report to the OIG, the Executive Order also requires that each agency with programs susceptible to significant improper payments under IPIA submit a report to the OIG and CIGIE on any high-dollar overpayments identified by the

-10 Living Arrangement "A" is used primarily when a person is considered to be living in his/her own household.
+22 Living Arrangement "A" is used primarily when a person is considered to be living in his/her own household.
+This occurs when SSA paid a person as if he or she were living with someone else when, in fact, the recipient qualifies for a higher payment level, such as for those who live alone.

-11 A deemor is a person whose income and resources are required to be considered when determining eligibility and computing the SSI payment amount for an eligible individual.
+23 A deemor is a person whose income and resources are required to be considered when determining eligibility and computing the SSI payment amount for an eligible individual.